tak-bro/aicommit2/README.md

 aicommit2 config set OLLAMA.timeout=<timeout>
 ```

+##### Unsupported Options

-> Ollama does not support the following options in General Settings.
+Ollama does not support the following options in General Settings.

-> - maxTokens
+- maxTokens

 ### HuggingFace